-Performance in goats can be evaluated by calculating average daily gain as well as feed efficiency.
+Performance in sheep is evaluated by calculating average daily gain as well as feed efficiency.
 Feeding management strategies should strive to optimize growth to reach the desired end point in an appropriate time frame.
-For example; if the beginning of the breeding season is 180 days away and your young doe must gain 45 pounds in order to reach puberty, the doe must gain an average of .25 pounds per day.
-If the doe eats 1.5 pounds of feed per day for 180 days at that rate of gain, feed efficiency for that period of time is 6 pounds of feed per pound of gain.
-The cost of gain is determined by multiplying the cost per pound of feed by the pounds of feed per pound of scenario, \$32.00 per 100 pounds of feed with 6:1 feed efficiency comes out to \$1.92 per pound of gain.
+For example; if the beginning of the breeding season is 180 days away and your young ewe must gain 45 pounds in order to reach puberty, the ewe must gain an average of .25 pounds per day.
+If the ewe eats 1.5 pounds of feed per day for 180 days at that rate of gain, feed efficiency for that period of time is 6 pounds of feed per pound of gain.
+The cost of gain is determined by multiplying the cost per pound of feed by the pounds of feed per pound of gain.
+Therefore, in this scenario, \$32.00 per 100 pounds of feed with 6:1 feed efficiency comes out to \$1.92 per pound of gain.